 - Step #6: Manage The Annuity: You can manage the annuity similarly to a bank account by setting up a profile with the insurance company.
 Annuity owners can track progress, request withdrawals, change beneficiaries, and request any claims.

 Funding An Annuity

 Most annuities require some minimum premium payment to get started.
-This initial investment is what provides the annuity funds that will be used to make future payments (deferred income annuities).
+This initial investment provides the annuity funds used to make future payments (deferred income annuities).

 There are a few different ways that people can go about funding their annuity premiums.

 - One option is to use cash.
 This could be money you have saved, the money you receive as a gift, or even money from selling a property.

 - Another option is to use a portion of your investment portfolio, such as stocks, bonds, or mutual funds.

 - The next option is transferring funds from a retirement plan like an individual retirement account (IRA) or 401(k).

 - Finally, some people take out a loan to fund their annuity purchases.
 While this may seem like a risky move, it can be quite beneficial if the interest rate on loan is lower than the rate of return on the annuity.